-Find a Talented Graphic Designer
+1. Find a Talented Graphic Designer

 Graphic design does make a difference.
-Poor quality or slow loading graphics decrease response.
+Poor quality or slow loading graphics decrease response time.
 With the roll-out of the Australian Fibreoptic Broadband Network we are going to see much more elaborate graphics in the future.
 The load time will be less of an issue than it was in the past.
 Still, in talking to my clients I find that many are still on a less than desirable internet service.
 Your graphic design should draw attention to the message your are trying to convey.
 Graphic design for the sake of looking flashy or slick is a waste of money.
 You must have a purpose to your design.
 I recommend you hire someone who is a professional.
 You can use places like Fiverr or if you are confident to give it a go yourself I recommend Canva where you can create amazing graphic designs for free.

-Find a Webmaster
+2. Find a Webmaster

 You may need Content Management System or HTML help.
 Trying to figure out why your form isn't submitting data can get very frustrating.
-You're going to want to find a website development expert who can help you with all the technical details.
+You're going to want to hire a website development expert who can help you with all the technical details.

-Find a Great Programmer
+3. Find a Great Programmer

 You're going to want to have programs installed on your web server.
 Perhaps a script or module that performs a certain task or function.
 To do this, you're going to need an expert to help you.
 You're going to need an expert in PHP / MYSQL if you use a Linux Server.
 Or if you use a Windows Server, you'll need an expert in ASP.
 Personally, I use and recommend Linux.

-Where Do You Find Help?
+4. Where Do You Find Help?

 Firstly, let me say that I can help you with all the functions listed above for a very reasonable price, and if you chose to work with me you won't have to correspond with someone halfway across the world, as you do when you hire most web developers online.
 Another pay off if you work with me is that you will be protected by Australian Consumer Law and a Service Agreement.
 Get in touch via the contact page to find out more about starting an online business.

-Get Help With Customer Service
+5. Get Help With Customer Service